tinashy/tinashy/README.md

 -->
 - 🔭 I’m currently working on the urafro e-commerce web engine
 - 🌱 Also learning ReactJS
-- 🤔 If you can replicate a design like <a href="https://morning-ocean-31470.herokuapp.com/" target="_blank">this</a> with pure CSS and or any preprosessor in two days or less, HMU to collaborate on ReactJS front-end development for <a href="http://www.urafro.com/ecommerce/sme" target="_blank">urafro ecommerce</a> web design templates
+- 🤔 If you can replicate a design like <a href="https://morning-ocean-31470.herokuapp.com/" target="_blank">this</a> with pure CSS or any preprosessor in two days or less, HMU to collaborate on ReactJS front-end development for <a href="http://www.urafro.com/ecommerce/sme" target="_blank">urafro ecommerce</a> web design templates
 - 💬 Ask me about what urafro is if the copy on <a href="http://www.urafro.com" target="_blank">urafro.com</a> is a bit vague for your liking
 - 📫 How to reach me: WhatsApp +263 772 794 678, Instagram <a href="https://www.instagram.com/nashe_dan/" target="_blank">nashe_dan</a>, Twitter <a href="https://twitter.com/nashe_dan" target="_blank">dan_nashe</a>, Facebook <a href="https://www.facebook.com/nashe.dan/" target="_blank">nashe_dan</a>
 - ⚡ Fun fact: I'm the founder of urafro.
 I'm self-taught.
 Say hi and let's make cool web thingies over on <a href="http://www.urafro.com" target="_blank">urafro.com</a> together!